-- Restrict development that would be incompatible with the day to day operation of Fort Gordon. - Public purchase of development rights, easements, and/or properties, to ensure compatible land use buffers with Fort Gordon. - No further expansion of municipal infrastructure to discourage high intensity development. - Use of bisecting "watershed preserve" character areas according to applicable development pattern recommendations. - Observe recommendations put forth in both the Fort Gordon Joint Land Use Study and the U.S. Army's Compatible Use Buffer program.
+- Restrict development that would be incompatible with the day to day operation of Fort Gordon. - Public purchase of development rights, easements, and/or properties, to ensure compatible land use buffers with Fort Gordon. - No further expansion of municipal infrastructure to discourage high intensity development. - Observe recommendations put forth in both the Fort Gordon Joint Land Use Study and the U.S. Army's Compatible Use Buffer program.